favstats/goodreadr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# goodreadr

-DEFUNCT!
+# DEFUNCT!
 DOES NOT WORK ANYMORE NEEDS UPDATE!

 <!-- badges: start -->